bemasc/risav/draft-xu-risav.md

 ### With other SAV mechanisms

-RISAV can OPTIONAL cooperate with intra-domain SAV and access-layer SAV, such as {{RFC8704}} or SAVI {{RFC7039}}.
-Only when intra-domain or access-layer SAV, if deployed, check passed can the packet process and forward correctly.
+RISAV is independent from intra-domain SAV and access-layer SAV, such as {{RFC8704}} or SAVI {{RFC7039}}.
+When these techniques are used together, intra-domain and access-layer SAV checks MUST be enforced before applying RISAV.

 # Operational Considerations

 ## Reliability

 The ACS, represented by a contact IP, must be a high-availability, high-performance service to avoid outages.
-When it chooses to use a logical ACS, one AS will elect one distinguished ASBR as the ACS.
+This might be achieved by electing one distinguished ASBR as the ACS.
 The distinguished ASBR acting as an ACS will represent the whole AS to communicate with peer AS's ACS.
 This election takes place prior to the IKE negotiation.
-An ASBR MUST be a BGP speaker before it is elected as the distinguished ASBR.
+In this arrangement, an ASBR MUST be a BGP speaker before it is elected as the distinguished ASBR.

+## Synchronizing Multiple ASBRs {#MPProblem}

+In RISAV, all ASBRs of each AS must have the same Security Associations, because the recipient does not keep distinct state for each sending ASBR (except for the replay window in tunnel mode).
+For example, ASBRs cannot perform IKE negotiation independently.
+Instead, the ACS is the entity that represents the AS to negotiate associations with other ASes.

+To ensure coherent behavior across the AS, the ACS MUST deliver each SA to all ASBRs in the AS immediately after it is negotiated.
+RISAV does not standardize a mechanism for this update broadcast.

+During the SA broadcast, ASBRs will briefly be out of sync.
+RISAV recommends a grace period to prevent outages during the update process.

 ## Performance